On online energy harvesting in multiple access communication systems: Bounds on Total Average Throughput

-where (a) is true since $\Psi_{j}(0)=\Psi_{j}(L_{j})=0$ as noted before.
-Now, if $p_{j}(x_{j})$ is twice continuously differentiable, it follows that the term inside the parentheses in \eqref{family-solution} is continuously differentiable as the rate function $r(x)$ is assumed to be three times continuously differentiable.
+Integrating by parts, the second integral can be evaluated as \eqref{expression}.
+But since $\Psi_{j}(0)=\Psi_{j}(L_{j})=0$ due to the definition in Eq. \eqref{Eq:definitionofPsi} and \eqref{888}, the second term in Eq. \eqref{expression} vanishes.
+Replacing the remaining terms in Eq. \eqref{equivalent} yields \eqref{family-solution} which must hold for all defined $\Psi_{j}(x_{j})$ in Eq. \eqref{Eq:definitionofPsi}, such that $\psi_{j}(x_{j})$ satisfies both \eqref{888} and \eqref{constraint}.
+A family of solutions for Equation \eqref{family-solution} can be supplied by simultaneously noting from Eq. \eqref{constraint} that where \rm{(a)} is true since $\Psi_{j}(0)=\Psi_{j}(L_{j})=0$ as noted before.
+Now, if $p_{j}(x_{j})$ is twice continuously differentiable, it follows that the term inside the parentheses in Eq. \eqref{family-solution} is continuously differentiable as the rate function $r(x)$ is assumed to be three times continuously differentiable.
 Furthermore, since $\Psi_{j}(x_{j})$ is also continuously differentiable, from \eqref{zero-equality} and the fundamental lemma of the calculus of variations, we then conclude that \eqref{family-solution} holds only if the term inside the parentheses is in the form of $K_{j}\exp(-\zeta_{j}x_{j})$ for some constant $K_{j}$.
 Thus, as a necessary condition, we have